 Frequently Asked Questions concerning other related topics will be provided as needed.

 When does the clerk's office issue marriage licenses?

 Marriage licenses are issued Monday-Friday, 8:00AM-5:00PM.
+No appointment necessary.
 All applicants must be present and together when marriage license is issued.
 A Power of Attorney is not acceptable under any circumstances for issuance of a marriage license.

 How much does a marriage license cost?